kevinatoranator/Rimworld-Modding-Documentation/WorkEnvironment.md

 Right click on the solution and select "Add new project".
 1. "Class Library" should be the project type (for .dll's)
-2. "C#" shhould be the language
+2. "C#" should be the language
 3. The project can be whatever practical and descriptive name you choose
 4. Finally the project directory, it can be a practical and descriptive name of your choice